Kaput & Zösky

-Kaput and Zösky: The Ultimate Obliterators is a 2002-2003 animated cartoon series based on the comic book series from the cartoonist Lewis Trondheim called Kaput et Zösky.
+Kaput & Zösky: The Ultimate Obliterators is an animated television series based on the comic book series from the cartoonist Lewis Trondheim called Kaput et Zösky.
 26 episodes were produced.

-Some of the stories featured in the comics have been converted into the series that ran on weekends and late at night in the United States on the Nicktoons Network, Australia on Network 10's Cheez TV and Toasted TV, United Kingdom on Channel 4 and Channel 5's Shake! and in Canada on Teletoon.
+Some of the stories featured in the comics have been converted into the series that ran on weekends and late at night in the United States on Nicktoons, Australia on ABC 2, United Kingdom on Channel 4 and in Canada on Teletoon.

 Premise

 Bloodthirsty conquerors, Kaput and Zösky travel the universe, landing on planets and trying to conquer them.
 They are not the most able tyrants, however, and have trouble holding any planet for more than a few days, if they can even manage to dominate it in the first place.
 In fact, they spend as much time running for their lives as they do enslaving and slaughtering innocents.
 Kaput and Zösky are a dynamic, if generic, duo.
 Zösky is a cunning, level-headed pseudo-intellectual who always has a plan.
 Kaput, on the other hand, is short-tempered and volatile; his strategies always involve "crisperizing" everything in sight.
 Kaput is a short and dumpy little terrorizer with a brilliant red mohawk, and Zösky is a tall and thin tyrant with a set of yellow antennae.
 Their exploits almost always end in the same way for the two space tyrants; the two barely escape from their fates by flying off in their dumpy little spaceship, leaving a red smoke trail behind.